 4. Masjid e Tooba

-It is also known as Gol Masjid and is claimed to be the largest single dome mosque in the world.
+It is also known as Gol Masjid and is claimed to be the largest single-dome mosque in the world.
 5000 people can pray in the central prayer hall.

 5. French Beach

-French Beach is an excellent place to get rest and for peace of mind if you want to escape from the hustle and bustle of Karachi.
+French Beach is an excellent place to get rest and peace of mind if you want to escape from the hustle and bustle of Karachi.
 It is considered one of the best places to visit in Karachi and used to be a small fishing village frequented by Karachi’s elite.
 It is also known to the locals as Haji Ismill Goth.

 Going to the beach has a different meaning in Pakistan.
 I recommend respecting their culture and cover-up.
 Not to the extreme but at least your body, shoulders, and knees.